reity/symbolism/README.rst

 Purpose
 -------
 In many scenarios that require some form of lazy evaluation, it is sufficient to employ lambda expressions, generators/iterables, or abstract syntax trees (via the `ast <https://docs.python.org/3/library/ast.html>`__ and/or `inspect <https://docs.python.org/3/library/inspect.html>`__ modules).
 However, there are certain cases where none of these are an option (for example, employing lambda expressions precludes serialization and employing the `ast <https://docs.python.org/3/library/ast.html>`__ or `inspect <https://docs.python.org/3/library/inspect.html>`__ modules usually involves introducing boilerplate that expands the solution beyond one line of code).
-The purpose of this library is to fill those gaps and make it possible to write concise symbolic expressions that are embedded directly in the concrete syntax of the language.
+The purpose of this library is to fill those gaps and make it possible to write concise symbolic expressions that are embedded directly within the concrete syntax of the language.

 Installation and Usage
 ----------------------